 The shooting scene was documented by five digital cameras at different time spans over a period of approximately eleven hours (Table 1).
-The resolution, date and time were documented by the by the metadata files associated with the images.
+The resolution, date and time were documented by the associated image metadata.
 The image time stamps appear accurate where the image contents (lighting and blood drying etc.) reflect the time taken, although the Nikon D300 camera appeared to be off by an hour (it should have been light when these images were taken).

-Fig. 1.
-(A) Image of the left side of the victim's head showing the massive defect caused by the 12 gauge shotgun's discharge; the autopsy report determined this is the entrance wound [2].
-(B) LL projection X-ray of the victim's head shows lead projectiles; one of the shotgun pellets is at the victim's upper jaw, overlapping his teeth.
-Image enhanced by Image/Adjustments/Levels routine.
-(C) Enlargement of the area within the rectangle in B showing numerous fine particles from lead shot fragmentation.
+Figure 1.
+A. Image of the left side of the victim's head showing the massive defect caused by the 12 gauge shotgun's discharge; the autopsy report determined this is the entrance wound [2].
+B. LL projection X-ray of the victim's head shows lead projectiles; one of the shotgun pellets is at the victim's upper jaw, overlapping his teeth.
+C. Enlargement of the area within the rectangle in B show numerous fine particles from lead shot fragmentation.